massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_02_lab_ak.md

     }
     ```

-1. Enter the following command, and then select Enter to exit the **httprepl** applicaton:
+1. Enter the following command, and then select Enter to exit the **httprepl** application:

     ```
     exit